For creative gift-giving, consider one-of-a-kind handmade items and shared experiences like live performances or dining out.

 Combine accommodations and relaxation with a stay at La Tourelle, which includes a hotel, spa, and expansive grounds with a walking trail connecting to Upper Buttermilk Falls.
 Enjoy breakfast at the bistro and treat yourself to a relaxing day of pampering at August Moon Spa.

 A gift certificate to Rasa Spa is the perfect way to show someone you care, helping them unwind at this LGBTQ-owned wellness oasis.
 Located on the edge of Cayuga Lake, Rasa has a range of treatments to choose from including their exclusive Ananda oil treatment.
-Consider buying a day pass to boost anyone’s winter mood, or a membership that is the gift that keeps on giving.
+Consider buying a day pass to boost anyone’s winter mood or membership that is the gift that keeps on giving.

 Treat your loved one to a multi-course dining experience at Gola Osteria, a locals’ favorite Italian restaurant in Ithaca offering an expansive menu that includes homemade pasta and fresh approaches to classic dishes.
-A full bar and curated Finger Lakes wine list completes the experience with the perfect drink to complement the gastronomic experience.
+A full bar and curated Finger Lakes wine list to complete the experience with the perfect drink to complement the gastronomic experience.

 What says luxury more than custom, handcrafted fine jewelry?
 Visit The Jewel Box and choose from a classic blue sapphire, beautiful Australian opal, or other gorgeous stones, combined with gold or sterling silver in a one-of-a-kind design.
-Their selection of rings, bracelets and necklaces will not disappoint.
+Their selection of rings, bracelets, and necklaces will not disappoint.

 For a truly elevated gift, book a tour with Southern Tier Balloon Tours to create a lasting memory and fulfill a bucket list item.
 Of all the ways to take in the beautiful views of Cayuga Lake, nothing compares to soaring over the gorges and other natural features than in a hot air balloon, all while providing a sense of adventure.